URL: /sports-betting-guide/how-to-bet-on-soccer

 Player props let you bet on individual performances rather than the match result.
 The most popular soccer props on FanDuel are:

 Who to target: Penalty takers have a built-in scoring edge — they get a direct shot on goal every time their team earns a spot kick.
-At the World Cup, players like Harry Kane, Kylian Mbappé, and Lionel Messi are among the most popular prop targets because they take penalties, lead set-piece routines, and generate the most shots per match.
+Players who take penalties and lead set-piece routines consistently generate the most scoring opportunities per match.

 What Is Live Betting on Soccer?